Juno IX BSX Operating Hours counter operation manual -Additional Information

 - The runtime is continuously summed and stored in non-volatile memory (EEPROM or Flash), preventing data loss after power failure.

-- Calibration / interference field compensation:- Initial calibration compensates for the local geomagnetic offset.
+- Initial calibration compensates for the local geomagnetic offset.

 - Long-term drift or external fields can be corrected using adaptive filters.